Bathtub Conversion

 Use tile as the baseboard.
 Never use wood or MDF type baseboards outside any wet area.
 Make sure to include at least two 16” tall shampoo cubbies (I call this the “Costco Size”) that can be comfortably reached when sitting or standing.
 Don’t forget the soap dish or a shampoo cubby!

-How high should the shower head be when I perform a bathtub conversion?
+How high should the shower head be?

 Hand Shower On A PoleMake sure the Plumber installs the shower head at 6’ 6” minimum.
 Standard shower heights put the shower head in your chest!
 Not very helpful for washing anything above that.
 It’s best to install an adjustable hand shower on a pole.
 This allows you to raise and lower the shower head for different heights, sit and wash yourself, shave your legs much more comfortably, and clean your shower walls with ease.
 There are 60” and 72” hoses.
 Make sure you select the correct length.
 It should comfortably reach where the seat is located and allow for easy positioning when washing your body when seated.